Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 47.5-point total in six of 14 games this season.
+- Dallas and its opponents have combined to score more than 46.5 points in seven of 14 games this season.

-- Sunday's total is 1.3 points lower than the two team's combined 48.8 points per game average.
+- The combined points per game average of the two teams, 48.8, is 2.3 points greater than Sunday's over/under.

-- This contest's over/under is 1.5 points more than the 46 these two squads combine to allow per game this season.
+- These two squads combine to allow 46 points per game, 0.5 fewer than this contest's over/under.

-- Cowboys games this season feature an average total of 50.9 points, a number 3.4 points higher than Sunday's over/under.
+- The average total in Cowboys games this season is 50.9, 4.4 points more than Sunday's over/under of 46.5.

-- The 46.3 PPG average total in Football Team games this season is 1.2 points fewer than this game's over/under.
+- The 46.5 over/under in this game is 0.2 points higher than the 46.3 average total in Football Team games this season.

 Cowboys stats and trends

-- The Cowboys covered the spread in their only game when favored by 10.5 points or more.
+- The Cowboys have been favored by 10 points or more two times this season and covered the spread in one of them.

-- Dallas' games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Dallas has gone over the point total in 42.9% of its opportunities this year (six times over 14 games with a set point total).

-- When Dallas records more than 25.1 points, it is 8-1 against the spread and 7-2 overall.
+- Dallas is 8-1 against the spread and 7-2 overall in games when it scores more than 25.1 points.

-- The Cowboys have turned the ball over 19 times this season, three more turnovers than the Football Team have forced (16).
+- The Cowboys have turned the ball over three more times (19 total) than the Football Team have forced a turnover (16) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with Washington.